"Now the birth of Jesus the Messiah took place in this way.

 But just when he had resolved to do this, an angel of the Lord appeared to him in a dream and said,

-"Joseph, son of David, do not fear to take Mary your wife,
+“Joseph, son of David, do not be afraid to take Mary as your wife,

-for that which is conceived in her is of the Holy Spirit;
+for the child conceived in her is from the Holy Spirit.

 This census first took place while Quirinius was governing Syria.

 So all went to be registered, everyone to his own city.

 And Joseph also went up from Galilee, out of the city of Nazareth, into Judea,

 unto the city of David, which is called Bethlehem; because he was of the house and lineage of David:

 To be taxed with Mary his espoused wife, being great with child.